Aimini/hm-51/src/decoder/README.md

 ### decode

  it is essentially a big jump branch.
 Just like binary search, it's according `IR` 's value jump to corresponding address(we using jump mark in script).
+Manually writing these jumps is tedious, you can use "/src/decoder/gen_template.py" to generate a template file containing these jump codes.

 ### execute